treehouse/timberline/README.markdown

 explicitly marked as bad jobs, or when they've been retried the maximum number of times.
 You can then check the jobs out and resubmit them to their original queue after you fix the issue.

-### The Envelope

-Sounds SOAPy, I know.
-The envelope is a simple object that wraps the data you want to put on the queue - it's responsible for tracking things like the job ID, the queue it was put on, how many times it's been retried, etc., etc. It's also accessible to both the queue processor and whatever is putting jobs on the queue, so if you want to be able to check in on the administrative details (or add some of your own) this is a great place to do it instead of muddying up the meat of your message.

 ## Usage